 Moody’s Investors Service Middle East Limited prides itself on being able to meet the needs of its Middle Eastern customers thanks to a combination of local expertise and global experience, while ensuring consistency with other Moody’s offices worldwide.
 After a long history of rating sovereigns and banks in the region, Moody’s began operations in the region, located in the Dubai International Financial Centre (DIFC), in early 2007 with fully staffed analytical presence.
-It has since expanded its rating universe to a growing number of corporates and securitization transactions.
+To further support our commitment to issuers in the Middle East, an office was opened in Saudi Arabia in 2018.
+Moody’s in the Middle East has expanded its rating universe to a growing number of corporate and securitization transactions.

 Our team consists of highly trained and experienced experts, dedicated to providing the best service possible and recruited from many different backgrounds, both cultural and professional.